 Figure 12: Expanded PINbox illustrating internal PINbox diagram To further illustrate this use case, Figure 13 shows the PIN diagram for the definition of the Decorator pattern that was provided in Clause 11.
 As in that formal case, the Recurser Role of the ObjectRecursion instance and the OriginalBehavior Role of the ExtendMethod instance are bound to the same entity.
 And, that entity is what is externally bound to the Decorator Role of the overall Decorator pattern.
 The other Roles of the subpattern instances are tied to their equivalent Decorator Roles through further Equality glyphs.
-The thicker lines here are for presentational emphasis only and have no additional meaning.
-Commented [JMS9]: SPMS13-18

-Figure 13: Decorator as an Expanded PINbox with internal PINbox definition Generalizations DD::Polyline Attributes $style: Multiplicity Style \quad A \ two-state \ value: Simple, \ or \ MultiBranched.$ Associations equivalents: SPMS::Definitions::Role [2..\] A set of two or more Roles that are being fulfilled by the same concrete entity.
-Commented [JMS10]: SPMS13-14 12.5 BindingGlyph Class The BindingGlyph represents a binding from a Role of a PatternInstance to an entity that fulfills that Role.
+Figure 13: Decorator as an Expanded PINbox with internal PINbox definition Generalizations DD::Polyline Attributes style: MultiplicityStyle A two-state value: Simple, or MultiBranched.
+Associations equivalents: SPMS::Definitions::Role [2..]
+A set of two or more Roles that are being fulfilled by the same concrete entity.
+11.5 BindingGlyph Class The BindingGlyph represents a binding from a Role of a PatternInstance to an entity that fulfills that Role.
 Since PIN is designed to be used with a number of graphical notations that may represent those entities, including UML, the BindingGlyph does not directly associate to another graphical element.
 Instead, it contains a collection of associations to other SPMS::Bindings, and they provide the endpoints of the bindings to be depicted.
-By decoupling the Bindings from the BindingGlyph, we enable two areas of flexibility.
+Decoupling the Bindings from the BindingGlyph enables two areas of flexibility.
 One, the Multiplicities which will be discussed in the next Clause.
-Secondly, we allow the BindingGlyph to be used with any number of appropriate other graphical notations.
+Secondly, the BindingGlyph may be used with any number of appropriate other graphical notations.
 A BindingGlyph is a directed relationship, with the source (tail) of the line starting at the PINbox being bound, and the target (head) of the line connected to the entity the Role is being bound to.
 The line weight is non-normative.
 Figure 14 shows the simplest example of a BindingGlyph, indicating a Collapsed PINbox being fulfilled by a UML class.
 As stated in the Collapsed PINbox discussion in Subclause 12.2.1, this is used in cases where the context is obvious, such as an instance of a Singleton pattern.